 Hi Jeff, Thanks for all your hard work in providing reefing support and information.
 I have a question about heaters.
 Can you recommend a type of aquarium heater that won’t fry your tank and will stay at a constant setting.
 Or are there alternatives to aquarium heaters?Thank you for your support,Hank

 First of all Hank, thank you for your question.
-Aquarium Heaters are the most volatile, yet important pieces of equipment in the hobby.
+Aquarium heaters are the most volatile, yet important pieces of equipment in the hobby.
 9 times out of 10 when something goes wrong it involves the heater.
 Even with the leaps and bounds that aquarium equipment has made over the past few years heaters continue to be a hobbyist’s Achilles’ heel.
 To answer your questions we’ll first look at the different types of aquarium heaters available on the market today.

 The Four Main Types of Aquarium Heaters

-The Glass Tube Aquarium Heater
+The Glass Tube Aquarium Heaters

 One of the most popular types of heaters.
 Glass tube heaters encase the heating element and thermostat inside the glass to protect the electronics from getting wet.
 These heaters can be made out of a variety of glass types including quartz, Pyrex and other break-resistant materials.
 Glass tube heaters are also one of the most failed heaters available on the market.
 Higher quality glass is always recommended to prevent cracking.

-The Inline Aquarium Heater
+The Inline Aquarium Heaters

 As the name implies, this type of heater is used “inline” with the water flowing from a sump return pump or canister filter back into the main tank.
 The return line tubing is spliced and the inline heater will be secured in place.
-Since these heaters are placed outside your aquarium, there is no risk of the heater being damaged by something going wrong inside the aquarium.
+Since inline aquarium heaters are placed outside your aquarium, there is no risk of the heater being damaged by something going wrong inside the aquarium.

-The Titanium Aquarium Heater
+The Titanium Aquarium Heaters

 Titanium heaters are a popular choice for heating reef aquariums and is what I use on most of my saltwater aquarium builds.
 Most titanium heaters come with a controller and temperature probe to sense the aquarium’s water temperature and turn on the titanium heating element to warm the water.